-The Free COVID-19 Vaccine is now available to Medicare card holders.
+The Free COVID-19 Vaccine is now available to Medicare card holders only.

 Our booking system will assist you in checking eligibility (phases based) prior to confirming your booking.

 Yes.
-The individual benefit-to-risk balance of vaccination with the A.Z.
-COVID-19 vaccine varies with age.
+The individual benefit-to-risk balance of vaccination with the COVID-19 vaccine varies with age.
 This balance is based on factors including the increased risk of complications from COVID-19 with increasing age and the potential lower risk of this very rare, but serious, adverse event with increasing age.
-ATAGI has recommended the A.Z. vaccine remains safe to be given to people aged 50 years and over.

 What if I am worried about side effects?